tonycarpenter21/audio-queue-demo/README.md

 When running it locally, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To deploy this to GitHub pages:
+To deploy this to GitHub pages run: `npm run deploy`

-1. Run `npm run build`
-2. Run `npm run deploy`